iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

 3. Install IOMesh CSI Driver.

-   Run the command below to install IOMesh CSI Driver.
+   Run the following command to install IOMesh CSI Driver.
 Note that the command should be executed in an environment where `oc` or `kubectl` can access the OpenShift cluster.

     ```shell
     curl -sSL https://iomesh.run/iomesh-operator-post-install-openshift.sh | sh -